pennystack/Simulation-For-HIV-Dataset-Python/README.md

 ## 📝 Description of the simulation code

  This Python simulation replicates the functionality of my original R code, designed to validate and confirm the accuracy of the estimated model parameters in the non homogeneous semi-Markov model (as described in the *"Parametric and non-homogeneous semi-Markov process for HIV control"* by E.Mathieu, Y.Foucher, P.Dellamonica and JP.Daures) for studying the evolution of the disease in HIV - 1 infected patients.
-The model is uses:
+The model uses:
  - Logit-transformed linear transition probabilities (corresponding parameters: $a_{ij}$ and $b_{ij}$).
  - Weibull duration times (corresponding parameters: $v_{ij}$ and $s_{ij}$).